 Society expects more—Every other learned profession has recognized the need to require education beyond the bachelor’s degree as their body of knowledge expanded.
 The time has come for engineering—with its broad impact on public health and safety—to recognize that need as well.

-hours are insufficient—The credit hours required to earn the traditional four-year undergraduate engineering degree have decreased significantly, from more than 145 in 1950 to about 128 today.
+hours are shrinking—The credit hours required to earn the traditional four-year undergraduate engineering degree have decreased significantly, from more than 145 in 1950 to about 128 today.
 The expanding technical and professional knowledge required by engineers will no

 longer fit in this shrinking curriculum.